-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) Inspection visits will review plant and seeding establishment.
+Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) d.
+Where applicable information contained within the species-specific method statements to accompany the project specific European Protected Species Licenses, refer to Chapter 9: Biodiversity, Volume 2 of the ES (Application Document Reference: TR010041/APP/6.2) for Part A and Chapter 9: Biodiversity, Volume 3 of the ES (Application Document Reference: TR010041/APP/6.3) for Part B. S-L12 Maintenance inspections will be undertaken on a regular basis during the maintenance period following Scheme completion, in order to review the effectiveness of the proposed Landscape Elements, in meeting their Environmental Functions.
+Inspection visits will review plant and seeding establishment.
 During each inspection, records will be made of general plant health and obvious signs of disease or plant stress recorded.
 At the autumn inspection the numbers of plant failures will be recorded, and the extent of replacement planting agreed with the main contractor.
 Where plants have failed, replacement planting will be carried out during the next appropriate planting season.
-To provide larval and adult food plants for a range of invertebrate species, including species of conservation importance recorded during the baseline surveys.
-Chapter 7: Landscape and Visual, Volume 3 of the ES, Paragraph 7.11.2 and 7.11.3 Environmental Inspection Records S-L13 In accordance with Manual of Contract Documents for Highways Works (MCHW), Volume 1 Specification for Highways Works, Series 3000 Landscape and Ecology (and MCHW, Volume 2 Notes for Guidance on the Specification for Highways Works, Series 3000 Landscape and Ecology, a five-year maintenance and establishment period is considered appropriate for a scheme of this scale, where planting is considered as being essential mitigation.
+To compensate for the loss of terrestrial invertebrate habitat To provide larval and adult food plants for a range of invertebrate species, including species of conservation importance recorded during the baseline surveys.
+Chapter 7: Landscape and Visual, Volume 2 of the ES, Paragraph 7.11.2 and 7.11.3 Chapter 7: Landscape and Visual, Volume 3 of the ES, Paragraph 7.11.2 and 7.11.3 The Applicant Landscape design discharged as required by the DCO Scheme design drawings Landscape Design Certificate Environmental Inspection Records Operation S-L13 In accordance with Manual of Contract Documents for Highways Works (MCHW), Volume 1 Specification for Highways Works, Series 3000 Landscape and Ecology (and MCHW, Volume 2 Notes for Guidance on the Specification for Highways Works, Series 3000 Landscape and Ecology, a five-year maintenance and establishment period is considered appropriate for a scheme of this scale, where planting is considered as being essential mitigation.
 For the remainder of the 15-year design period, monitoring surveys will be undertaken in order to review the success of landscape mitigation and identify any areas where mitigation commitments have not been met.
-The reviews should identify any management works required to ensure the longerterm success of the landscape elements and identify measures or develop proposals to rectify any areas where a commitment is not being met, such as through any replacement planting.
-For Part A, the viewpoints 5, 9, 16, 25, 28, 31 and 36 will be revisited to confirm the effects on views arising from Part B have been adequately mitigated.
-For Part B, the viewpoints 2, 4, 6, 7, 9 and 11 will be revisited to confirm the effects on views arising from Part B have been adequately mitigated.
-It is recommended that these surveys should be undertaken at approximately five yearly intervals as follows: a.
-Operational Year 5 (Summer) - end of the establishment period.
-To review the speed of the To reduce operational impacts through landscape planting.
+The reviews should identify any management works required to ensure the longer-term success of the landscape elements and identify To reduce operational impacts through landscape planting.
 To enhance value for wildlife.
 To reinstate habitat features.
-To connect existing habitat areas (especially woodland) and mitigate the effects of fragmentation and displacement.
-To encourage use of structures by wildlife.
-Chapter 7: Landscape and Visual, Volume 2 of the ES, Paragraphs 7.11.4, 7.11.5, 7.11.7 and 7.11.9 Chapter 7: Landscape and Visual, Volume 3 of the ES, Paragraphs 7.11.4 to 7.11.6 and Paragraph 7.11.8 Designer Main contractor Landscape design approved by the Secretary of State following consultation with NCC as per Requirement 5, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Landscape Design Certificate Operation
+To connect existing habitat areas (especially woodland) and mitigate the effects of fragmentation Chapter 7: Landscape and Visual, Volume 2 of the ES, Paragraphs 7.11.4, 7.11.5, 7.11.7 and 7.11.9 Chapter 7: Landscape and Visual, Volume 3 of the ES, Paragraphs 7.11.4 to 7.11.6 and Paragraph 7.11.8 Designer Main contractor Landscape design approved by the Secretary of State following consultation with NCC as per Requirement 5, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Landscape Design Certificate Operation